Milk and Honey (Israeli group): History

 Less than a year after the song contest, Atari retired from Milk and Honey and was replaced by Leah Lupatin in 1981.
 The same year, Atari sued Zach for unpaid royalties; in 1994, an Israeli court ruled in Atari's favour, ordering Zach to pay the royalties.
 Subsequently, in 2003, Zach and his partners sued Oshrat, alleging that Oshrat should have also contributed to the payments made to Atari, as he was a partner in the group.
 That lawsuit was settled in 2009 through mediation.

 Milk and Honey competed in the national final on two further occasions; they performed the song "Serenada" in 1981, coming fourth, and "Ani Ma'amin" in 1989, where they came eighth.
 Gvirtz and Tamir accompanied the Israeli song contest act in 1988.

+Shmulik Bilu died at Ichilov Hospital in Tel Aviv on 31 December 2023, at the age of 71.